When I am unable to fully process difficult and stressful feelings, I tend to experience a migraine attack as an accumulative release.

 Exercise, in general, is a powerful remedy for managing stress.
 However, I’ve found there’s something specific about walking and running that can be especially powerful.

-Not only is walking and running a great stress reliever, but research shows that doing aerobic exercise can lead to significantly fewer migraine days per month.
+Not only is walking and running a great stress reliever, but

 In one small